Toloka/docs/en/guide/concepts/dynamic-pricing.md

 Every Toloker wants to earn more, so it is difficult to give exact figures.
 To find out the price you need to set, follow the recommendations:

-- Pay attention at the price suggest under the **Price per task suite, $** field.
+- Pay attention to the price suggest under the **Price per task suite, $** field.
 It contains the recommended price based on the minimum wage of the countries selected in the filters.

-- Evaluate the **Toloker interest at this price** indicator.
+- Pay attention to the **Toloker interest at this price** indicator.
 It shows how your price meets expectations of Tolokers.
-If the interest is low, you can raise price per task suite to have a large number of Tolokers in the project.
+If the interest is low, you can raise price per task suite to have a bigger number of Tolokers in the project.
 If the interest is high, you can reduce price to save money.

 - Turn on the stopwatch and measure how long it will take to read the [instructions](../../glossary.md#instructions) and complete several of your tasks.
 Calculate how many task suites you would complete in an hour and think what price would be fair.